 Three research priorities

-This new “Baukultur” aims to design buildings and infrastructures with a net-zero carbon footprint throughout their lifetime (factoring in construction materials and energy consumption) while being aesthetically pleasing, versatile and adaptable to changing needs.
+The new “Baukultur” aims to design buildings and infrastructures with a net-zero carbon footprint throughout their lifetime while being aesthetically pleasing, versatile and adaptable to changing needs (factoring in construction materials and energy consumption).

-Digital advances offer exciting new opportunities for research and practice in the following areas:
+Digital advances offer exciting new opportunities for research and practice:

 - Digital design: parametric design, building information modeling (BIM) and generative design.

-- Digital operation: smart buildings, autonomous infrastructures and material passports for recycling and reuse.
+- Digital operation: smart buildings, autonomous infrastructure and material passports for recycling and reuse.

 This cluster also focuses on the emergence of new materials with alternative environmental footprints and lifecycles.

-ENAC is setting up new teaching programs to provide future architects and engineers with the necessary digital and professional skills to ensure a transition to this new “baukultur”.
+ENAC is setting up new teaching programs to provide future architects and engineers with the necessary digital and professional skills to ensure a transition to this new culture of constructing and building.

 New sensing technologies enable the design and deployment of large data collection systems that gather amounts of information at multiple spatial and temporal scales.

 A digital twin is a digital representation of a physical infrastructure coupled with real-time sensing data.
 By adding simulation layers to it, engineers can predict how a given system will respond to different load scenarios.
-ENAC is developing augmented digital twins at different scales to support infrastructure design, operation and maintenance.
+Researchers are developing augmented digital twins at different scales to support infrastructure design, operation, and maintenance.

-ENAC is also exploring ways to address uncertainty – a key factor in risk-assessment and decision-making models – by examining the potential value of analytical tools such as artificial intelligence (AI), data analysis and optimization, and mathematical modeling.
+ENAC also explores ways to address uncertainty – a key factor in risk-assessment and decision-making models – by examining the potential value of analytical tools such as artificial intelligence (AI), data analysis and optimization, and mathematical modeling.

 Interdisciplinarity in teaching

-ENAC is setting up new teaching programs to provide future generations of architects, civil and environmental engineers with the skills they need to ensure ecological and social transition to digitalized infrastructures and cities.
+ENAC is setting up new teaching programs to provide future generations of architects, civil and environmental engineers with the skills needed to ensure ecological and social transition to digitalized infrastructures and cities.